Free oscillations of a standing surface wave and its mechanical analogue: Problem Descriptions and Methodology

 In fig. \ref{fig0_SurfaceWave}, we depict the initial condition that is used to initiate the interface in our numerical simulations \cite{popinet-basilisk}.
 This is obtained from the $\mathcal{O}(\hat{A}^5)$ formulae obtained by \citet{Penney1952} for time-periodic motion.
-The deformed interface may be compactly represented at $t=(\pi/2\omega_0)$ as (see below for definition of $\omega_0$):
+The deformed interface may be compactly represented at $t=(\pi/(2\omega_0))$ as (see below for definition of $\omega_0$):

-where expressions for $b_0, b_1,\ldots b_5$ are from \citet{Penney1952}.
-These have lengthy expressions and are defined later in eqns. (\ref{eq24}).
+where expressions for $b_0, b_1,\ldots b_5$ are expressed in appendix \ref{app4}.
 In fig. \ref{fig:standing_waves_0_2T}, we depict two simulation results.
-In both panels, the simulation has been continued upto eight time periods $T$ ($k=1$ in both simulations) where
+In both panels, the simulation has been continued upto eight time periods $T$ ($k=1$ in both simulations) where :